 If you were to buy a camera-body only Canon DSLR, you’d have to provide your own lens, as one would not be included in the box.

-Q. Can I use older lenses with a new Canon DSLR camera?
+Q. Can I use lenses from prior models with a new Canon DSLR camera?

 A. The type of lens mount included on your DSLR camera determines which types of lenses it may use.
 Canon offers two lens mounts with its DSLRs: the EF mount and the EF-S mount.
 The EF-S mount only accepts EF-S-compatible lenses.
 The EF mount will accommodate any EF lens and any EF-S lens.

-As long as your older camera lens is able to fit the lens mount on your Canon DSLR camera, it should be compatible.
+As long as your other camera lens is able to fit the lens mount on your Canon DSLR camera, it should be compatible.

 Q. Can I shoot video with a Canon DSLR camera?